guardicode/agent-plugin-builder/README.md

 # Agent Plugin Builder

-A package which with a help of `infectionmonkey/agent-builder` and `infectionmonkey/plugin-builder` Docker images, builts an Agent Plugin archive which can be installed in Monkey Island and used in the simulation over your netwrok.
+A package which with a help of `infectionmonkey/agent-builder` and `infectionmonkey/plugin-builder` Docker images, builds an Agent Plugin archive which can be installed in Monkey Island and used in the simulation over your network.

 It uses an Python Docker API client to connect to your local Docker environment and run with the mentioned Docker Images needed docker commands.